 - 1. All players must have the same partners throughout the competition. - 2.
 Depending on the number of entrants, the tournament will be a round-robin or a modified round robin format with four hands per round. - 3.
 The pair accumulating the highest total score during the entire tournament will be the winner. - 4.
-All conversation shall be in English as recognized as standard procedure in international competitions. - 5.
+All conversation shall be in English as recognized as standard procedure in international competitions.
+EXCEPTION: All conversation shall be in both English and French when the Games are held in Quebec. - 5.
 Unnecessary talking will not be permitted.